saulsch/Cosmetic/README.md

 ```

 These six census knots do not come equipped	with diagrams, so are not
-dealt with by the more powerful	diagrammatic invariants.
+dealt with by	diagrammatic invariants.
+Instead we can use hyperbolic
+geometry to eliminate these knots.

 ```
 remainder = cosmetic_knots.check_knots(remainder, slope_method = "All")